adewolejosh/Note-Taker/README.md

 ## About
-Note-Taker is a Rest Api that allows people create unique users, create, read, update and delete amazing notes seamlessly.
+Note-Taker is a Rest Api that allows people create, read, update and delete unique users, create, read, update and delete amazing notes seamlessly.
+Also with added feautures like exporting of notes to any file format and many other cool features.
 Inspired by [Tania Rascia's](https://taniarascia.com) [Takenote.dev](https://takenote.dev).
 Note-Taker creates user by simply using a unique username and email, nothing else.
 For taking notes, all that's needed is a title and a body and you're good to go.
 It also allows users to export their notes in formats e.g a doc file;